 *Children will be given freedom of choice.
 At self-registration, your child will be able to place their name into the basket which corresponds to the meal option they desire.
 Parents will be asked upon transition to the nursery if they have any objections to this.
 We will always try to work alongside the wishes of all families.

 *Our hot menu consists of varied meals that are rotated on a weekly basis.
 This ensures that all children have variety in their meals regardless of whether they attend every day or for 1 day per week; cold sandwiches are the other alternative.

 *We encourage independence and allow children to take part as much as possible in the selection and preparation of their food.

 *We cater for every child’s dietary requirements and welcome discussion of your child’s needs.

 *Water is available throughout the day at all times.

-*We ask that parents do not give children snacks to bring with them.
+*We ask that parents do not give children snacks to bring with them or water bottles.

 Registered childcare providers have the responsibility to inform the Safeguarding Team Services of any concerns they may have about the children in their care, whether by direct observation of the child, information received or a combination of the two.